wliu40/mslearn-dp100/instructions/01-create-a-workspace.md

 ## Clone and run a notebook

 A lot of data science and machine learning experimentation is performed by running code in *notebooks*.
-Your compute instance includes fully featured Python notebook environments (*Jupyter* and *JuypyterLab*) that you can use for extensive work; but for basic notebook editing, you can use the built-in **Notebooks** page in Azure Machine learning studio.
+Your compute instance includes fully featured Python notebook environments (*Jupyter* and *JupyterLab*) that you can use for extensive work; but for basic notebook editing, you can use the built-in **Notebooks** page in Azure Machine learning studio.

 1. In Azure Machine Learning studio, view the **Notebooks** page.
 2. If a message describing new features is displayed, close it.